Distance-Security Tradeoffs for Repeaterless End-to-End QKD Networks: QKD NETWORK

 The resulting scheme is secure unless two adjacent nodes collaborate.
-If $N_i$ and $N_{i+1}$ share their keys, they can easily retrieve $X_A$.
-This secrecy model is much weaker than pure QKD, since for a generic $m$ only a small fraction of participants need to collude to cheat.
-However, without adequate quantum hardware, this is (currently) the best we can do to extend the reach of QKD.
-Furthermore, this is still preferable to the trusted node approach.
-If Alice and Bob are connected through a chain of trusted QKD nodes, every single one of them can successfully cheat on its own.
+If $N_i$ and $N_{i+1}$ share their keys, they can easily retrieve $X$.
+Consequently, the secrecy model is inherently weaker than that of a pure \gls{qkd} link, as only a small fraction of neighboring participants, namely $2/m$, need to collaborate in order to compromise the key.
+However, in the absence of sufficiently advanced quantum hardware capable of implementing quantum repeaters, this represents the most practical method currently available to extend the reach of \gls{qkd}.
+Furthermore, this is still preferable to the \gls{tn} approach.
+If Alice and Bob are connected through a chain of trusted \gls{qkd} nodes, every single one of them can successfully cheat on its own.
 On the other hand, our proposal remains secure against isolated cheaters.
-To improve the security of the above scheme, one can generalize the spirit of the ring network construction.
-Alice and Bob may use a separate path with different intermediaries $\{N'_j\}_{j \in \{1,\dots,m'\}}$ between themselves.
-With the second path, Alice and Bob perform the above scheme to share the second secret key half $X_B$.
-Then they generate a secret key $K = X_A \oplus X_B$ and use it for further communication.
-To retrieve the secret key $K$, two adjacent nodes in the first path of $\{N_i\}_{i \in \{1,\dots,m\}}$ and two adjacent nodes in the second path of $\{N'_j\}_{j \in \{1,\dots,m'\}}$ need to conspire together.
-However, Alice and Bob can construct paths in such a way that $\{N_i\}_{i \in \{1,\dots,m\}}$ and $\{N'_j\}_{j \in \{1,\dots,m'\}}$ don't know about each other, to prevent their collaboration.
-We may further generalize this to $M$ disjoint paths between Alice and Bob, as shown in Fig. \ref{fig:multipath}.
-Each path is numbered from 1 to $M$, and consists of a sequence $S_i = N_1^{(i)} \dots N_{l_i}^{(i)}$ of $l_i$ independent nodes.
+The security of the scheme can be further enhanced by generalizing the protocol to include multiple disjoint paths between Alice and Bob.
+In this scenario, each path independently transmits a secret key $X_j$ to Bob using the procedure described in \nameref{sub_key_exchange_procedure}.
+Let's say there are $M$ disjoint paths between Alice and Bob, as shown in Fig. \ref{fig_multipath} (a).
+Each path is numbered from 1 to $M$, and consists of a sequence $S_j = N_1^{(j)} \dots N_{m_j}^{(j)}$ of $m_j$ independent nodes.
 Alice and Bob can run $M$ instances of the above scheme, each on one path and with uniformly random input $X_{i} \in_R \{0,1\}^n$.
-Finally, they can distill a secret key $K(A)=K(B)= \bigoplus_{i=1}^M X_{i}$.
+Finally, they can distill a secret key $K(A)=K(B)= \bigoplus_{j=1}^M X^{(j)}$.
 To leak the key, $M$ pairs of adjacent nodes from each path must collaborate, for a total of $2M$ colluding parties.
 The availability of such disjoint paths is highly topology-dependent.
 One can investigate the most common network topologies to investigate realistic values for $M$.
 In most practical scenarios, we expect $M$ to be at least two.
 This is because network operators may benefit from having more than a single path between two endpoints, as redundancy in the path number is beneficial for orthogonal reasons (e.g., resilience).
-We leave a thorough investigation as future work.
-We remark that the extended protocol can be made immune to the \gls{cm} problem by suitably implementing point-to-point QKD, as outlined in Section \ref{subsubsec:cm_probl_solved}.
-That is, whenever Alice and Bob are involved in point-to-point \gls{qkd} they act as senders of the required quantum states.
-Combining this with the aforementioned mitigations of the \gls{tn} problem, one can enhance \gls{qkd} to be truly end-to-end at the cost of additional classical processing and some secrecy.
-In short, the intermediary network nodes take all the quantum workload upon themselves and collaborate in a way that is resilient against local attacks.
-Estimating the rate-vs-distance relationship is straightforward by extending the analysis in the previous section.
-We again assume that all parties possess enough quantum hardware to run the QKDs in parallel.
-If we neglect the overhead due to classical communication and postprocessing, and there is a single path between Alice and Bob, the rate is $R((m+1)L) = \frac{n}{T_{TF}(2L,n)} = R_{TF}(2L)$.
-That is, one extends the QKD range by a multiplicative factor of $(m+1)/2$, compared to plain twinfield QKD.
-Fig. \ref{fig:m_nodes_overhead} shows the rate-vs-distance plot for various values of $m$.
-Even for small $m$, the resulting range is considerably high, up to almost 2000 km for just $m=6$.
-When $M$ disjoint paths are used, and assuming that each path can be used in parallel, the total time to exchange $n$ secret bits equals the time to exchange one share of the secret $X_i$ on the slowest path.
-If we again assume that all QKD instances on each path run in parallel, then the total time of each path is identical and equal to $T_{TF}(2L,n)$.
-Nevertheless, there are still further overheads that are likely to occur, such as the time to find the $M$ paths and setup the protocol.
-A precise estimation of such overheads is outside of this work's scope, but we believe them to be negligible compared to the QKDs' time since they all consist of minimal classical communication and processing (at least, for small enough values of $m$).